What is a Surge Relief Valve?

 - Valve Response Time: Gas-loaded relief valve is faster as compared to pilot-operated ones.

 - Valve Co-efficient: It is recommended that the required Cv should not exceed 85% of the selected valve size actual Cv.
-Note that, Cv of a Valve varies by size, type, and manufacturer.
+Note that, the Cv of a Valve varies by size, type, and manufacturer.

-- Excess pressure above the set-point to reach the required flow rate
+- Excess pressure above the set point to reach the required flow rate

 - Valve characteristic control curve

-Skid Based Surge Relief Valve System
+Skid-Based Surge Relief Valve System